greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/experimentation_1.md

 ---
-title: "Experimentation Working Group"
+title: Experimentation Working Group
-description: "The GitLab Experimentation Working Group aims to define the process for Product Groups at GitLab to self-service the definition, running, and results analysis of Product experiments on GitLab.com."
+description: The GitLab Experimentation Working Group aims to define the process for Product Groups at GitLab to self-service the definition, running, and results analysis of Product experiments on GitLab.com.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/experimentation_1/
+linkTitle: Experimentation Working Group
+type: docs
 ---

 ## Attributes